sbn-psi/pdsppi-review-website/README.md

-# NASA PDS New Project Template

-My new awesome project

-## Installation

-_Installation instructions here_
+# PDS-PPI Review Website

+This project uses Wagtail/Django, and is built using Python v3.8

 ## Usage

-_Basic usage instructions here_
+_Basic usage instructions coming_

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.